thedjnK/AuTerm/README.md

 #### x86

-**Note:** Only 64-bit x86_64 Linux builds are officially provided, 32-bit x86 and ARM builds can be built from source.
+**Note:** Only 64-bit x86_64 Linux builds are officially provided, 32-bit x86 builds can be built from source.

 Download the tar file and extract it's contents to a location on your computer, this can be done using a graphical utility or from the command line using: